TheModdedChicken/themoddedchicken/README.md

 Hey there!
 Not too good at this so I'll keep it quick.

 Currently working on a few things; Namely [WebConnect](https://github.com/TheModdedChicken/WebConnect), [MiniTab](https://github.com/TheModdedChicken/MiniTab), and other minor projects here and there.
-"Shiny object syndrome" has a stranglehold on me so I quite frequently bounce from project to project.

 The tools and languages I use are as follows: